Blue Communities study - research in Palawan, Philippines

 With fishing and tourism being critical to the region’s economy, the researchers hope that highlighting their potential to impact specific locations could help ensure they can be conducted in a more sustainable manner in the future.

-The study, published in the British Ecological Society’s Journal of Applied Ecology, was led by researchers from the University of Plymouth together and involved colleagues from across Southeast Asia.
+The study, published in the British Ecological Society’s Journal of Applied Ecology, was led by researchers from the University of Plymouth together with colleagues from across Southeast Asia.

 It was carried out as part of Blue Communities , a £6.7million programme funded through the UK Government’s Global Challenges Research Fund (GCRF) in partnership with UK Research and Innovation (UKRI).